CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps  PWA  High security accounts/2 - Android & iOs Application/README.md

 ![img.png](assets/casperholders_mobile_tests_success.png)

 The reviewer advises the OP to complete the README so the test will works correctly directly.
-The code coverage of the app is very high and it's very good point.
+The code covergare is overall very good and the reviewer praises the OP’s efforts for that.

 Requirement | Finding
 ------------ | -------------